Campaigners blockade defence company site in solidarity with Palestinians

 John, an electrician aged 24, who also did not wish to give his surname, said: “I’m here today because clearly we are being ignored in our calls for a ceasefire and because direct action works in forcing change.”

-A BAE Systems spokesperson said: “We’re horrified by the situation in Israel and Gaza and the devastating impact it’s having on civilians in the region and we hope it can be resolved as soon as possible.
+A BAE Systems spokesperson said: “We’re horrified by the devastating impact the situation in Israel and Gaza is having on civilians in the region and we hope it can be resolved as soon as possible.

+“We have no operations or employees in Israel or Gaza and comply fully with all applicable defence export controls.

 The Foreign Office and Police Scotland have been contacted for comment.